Reusable Menstrual Cups

 You can get Gonorrhoea or Chlamydia through unprotected sex, so protection is always recommended, even if you’re on birth control pills on an IUD.

 Many people with these two STI’s don’t experience any symptoms.
-However, when you do, you may have the following:
+However, when you do, it may include the following:

 When left untreated, these two STIs can result in some more serious things, including Pelvic Inflammatory Disease (PID).
 PID can damage your reproductive organs, and even make it difficult for you to get pregnant later.